robertmassaioli/ts-is-present/README.md

 ## Use `isPresent` to drop all `Nothing` values

 The `isDefined` and `isFilled` functions are only useful if you want `null` or `undefined` results to remain respectively after you have performed some filtering operations.
-However, `isPresent` any values that represent nothing from your results (`null`, `undefined` or `void`), like so:
+However, `isPresent` filters any values that represent nothing from your results (`null`, `undefined` or `void`), like so:

 ``` typescript